 - Bougienage and balloon dilatation

-- Peroral endoscopic myotomy (PEM) to treat achalasia
+- Peroral endoscopic myotomy (POEM) for achalasia treatment

 - Percutaneous endoscopic gastrostomy (PEG)

-- Endosonographic interventions (punctures, drainages, stenting, biliodigestive anastomosis)
+- Endosonographic interventions (punctures, drainage, stenting, formation of biliodigestive anastomosis)

 - Endoscopic retrograde cholangiopancreatography (ERCP)